International Students and EAL Provision

 The deposit will be returned after the duration of your child’s tuition at Prior Park College.

 Students requiring a Tier 4 visa will be required to pay a compliance management charge of £400.
 The Nathanson Partnership has been appointed to ensure Prior Park College are compliant and they will liaise with parents to guide them through the visa application process.

 We are pleased to inform you that Prior Park College has partnered with Flywire to provide you with an easy and secure alternative method of sending international payments.

 (For pupil code, please use: 001 'Child’s Surname')

 English as an Additional Language (EAL)

 Our EAL programmes are run by skilled practitioners who have themselves experienced life in a foreign country and offer superb support and encouragement for our overseas students.

 Pupils entering from Year 7 will have free EAL classes as part of their bespoke curriculum.
 Preparation for Cambridge PET, FIRST or CAE may be offered to pupils in Year 9 and Year 10, and Pupils in Year 10 and Year 11 will be prepared for IGCSE English as a Second Language.
 These lessons are not charged additionally.

-We also offer a free EAL Induction Programme, to help international students acclimatise to life in a UK school and enhance their grasp of the English language.
+We also offer an EAL Induction Programme, to help international students acclimatise to life in a UK school and enhance their grasp of the English language.